tammets/H5P.ColoringBook/README.md

 1. Create a new H5P Coloring Book activity
 2. Upload an outline image for students to color
-3. (Optional) Customize:
+3. (Optional) Customise:
-   - Color palette
-   - Available tools (brush, eraser, fill)
+   - Available tools (brush, eraser, fill, text)
    - Brush size
    - Instructions for students
 4. Save and publish